Which is the first National Park in India? Jim Corbett?

 Mukteshwar temple

-Total National Park in India
+Total National Parks in India

 World’s first National park